shukriadams/Porter/README.md

 # Porter - A Different C# Package Manager

 Porter does C# packages in the same way NodeJS, GoLang and others do it - pure source code, fetchable directly from git repos, using JSON manifest files.
-Packages are linked via recursing namespaces.

 ## Features